A density description of a bounded-confidence model of opinion dynamics on hypergraphs: Abstract

 \section{Abstract}

-Models of opinion dynamics on graphs allow one to study how the opinions of agents change due to dyadic interactions between them.
-It is useful to extend such models to hypergraphs to examine how opinions change when social interactions occur between three or more agents at once.
-In this paper, we consider a bounded-confidence model, in which opinions take continuous values and interacting agents comprise their opinions if they are close enough to each other.
-We propose a density description to study the Deffuant--Weisbuch bounded-confidence model on hypergraphs.
-We derive a mean-field rate equation as the number of agents in a network becomes infinite, and we prove that the rate equation yields a probability density that converges to noninteracting opinion clusters.
-Using numerical simulations, we examine bifurcations of the density model's steady-state opinion clusters and demonstrate that the agent-based model converges to the density model as the number of agents becomes infinite.
+Social interactions often occur between three or more agents simultaneously.
+Examining opinion dynamics on hypergraphs allows one to study the effect of such polyadic interactions on the opinions of agents.
+In this paper, we consider a bounded-confidence model (BCM), in which opinions take continuous values and interacting agents comprise their opinions if they are close enough to each other.
+We study a density description of a Deffuant--Weisbuch BCM on hypergraphs.
+We derive a rate equation for the mean-field opinion density as the number of agents becomes infinite, and we prove that this rate equation yields a probability density that converges to noninteracting opinion clusters.
+Using numerical simulations, we examine bifurcations of the density-based BCM's steady-state opinion clusters and demonstrate that the agent-based BCM converges to the density description of the BCM as the number of agents becomes infinite.

 \begin{AMS} 91D30, 05C65, 45J05 \end{AMS}